EOSIO/eos/lstests/doc/README.md

 ./script.py -i 6
 ```

 The purpose of the design is to allow flexibility in the testing.
 It allows users to temporarily change the testing behavior without modifying the script.
-For example, if the user pass `--debug` at the command line, the logger will print out all the logging information at or above `debug` level on the screen, regardless of the original threshold for the log level.
+For example, if the user passes `--debug` at the command line, the logger will print out all the logging information at or above `debug` level on the screen, regardless of the original threshold for the log level.

 ### Ask for Help

-For command-line configuration, pass `-h` or `--help` will list all the settings.
-Below is a list made from the list.
+For command-line configuration, passing `-h` or `--help` will list all the settings.
+Below is the list of settings.

 ```
   Launcher Service-based EOSIO Testing Framework

   -h, --help                     Show this message and exit
-  ----- Service options ------------------------------------------------------
+  ----- Service Settings ------------------------------------------------------
   -a IP, --addr IP               IP address of launcher service -o PORT, --port PORT           Listening port of launcher service -w PATH, --wdir PATH           Working directory
-  -f PATH, --file PATH          Path to local launcher service file -g PATH, --gene PATH          Path to genesis file -s, --start                   Always start a new launcher service -k, --kill                    Kill existing launcher services (if any)
+  -f PATH, --file PATH           Path to executable file of launcher service -g PATH, --gene PATH           Path to genesis file -s, --start                    Always start a new launcher service -k, --kill                     Kill existing launcher services (if any) --extra-service-args ARGS      Extra arguments to pass to launcher service
-  ----- Cluster options ------------------------------------------------------
+  ----- Cluster Settings ------------------------------------------------------
   -c PATH, --cdir PATH           Smart contracts directory -i ID, --cluster-id ID         Cluster ID to launch with -n NUM, --node-count NUM       Number of nodes
-  -p NUM, --pnode-count NUM     Number of nodes with producers -q NUM, --producer-count NUM  Number of producers
-  -u NUM, --unstarted-count NUM Number of unstarted nodes -t SHAPE, --topology SHAPE    Cluster topology to launch with -x ID, --center-node-id ID    Center node ID (for bridge or star topology) --dont-newacco                Do not create accounts in launch --dont-setprod                Do not set producers in launch --http-retry NUM              HTTP connection: max num of retries --http-sleep TIME             HTTP connection: sleep time between retries -v, --verify-async            Verify transaction: verify asynchronously --verify-retry NUM            Verify transaction: max num of retries --verify-sleep TIME           Verify transaction: sleep time between retries --sync-retry NUM              Check sync: max num of retries --sync-sleep TIME             Check sync: sleep time between retries
+  -p NUM, --pnode-count NUM      Number of nodes with producers -q NUM, --producer-count NUM   Number of producers -u NUM, --unstarted-count NUM  Number of unstarted nodes -t SHAPE, --topology SHAPE     Cluster topology to launch with -r ID, --center-node-id ID     Center node ID (for bridge or star topology) --extra-args ARGS              Extra arguments to pass to nodeos --extra-configs CONFIGS        Extra configs to pass to nodeos --dont-newacco                 Do not create accounts after launch --dont-setprod                 Do not set producers after launch --http-retry NUM               HTTP connection: max num of retries --http-sleep TIME              HTTP connection: sleep time between retries -v, --verify-async             Verify transaction: verify asynchronously --verify-retry NUM             Verify transaction: max num of retries --verify-sleep TIME            Verify transaction: sleep time between retries --sync-retry NUM               Check sync: max num of retries --sync-sleep TIME              Check sync: sleep time between retries
-  ----- Logger options -------------------------------------------------------
+  ----- Logger Settings -------------------------------------------------------
-  -l LEVEL, --log-level LEVEL   Stdout logging level (numeric) --all                         Set stdout logging level to ALL (0) --trace                       Set stdout logging level to TRACE (10) --debug                       Set stdout logging level to DEBUG (20) --info                        Set stdout logging level to INFO (30) --warn                        Set stdout logging level to WARN (40) --error                       Set stdout logging level to ERROR (50) --fatal                       Set stdout logging level to FATAL (60) --flag                        Set stdout logging level to FLAG (90) --off                         Set stdout logging level to OFF (100) --monochrome                  Do not print in colors for stdout logging --dont-buffer                 Do not buffer for stdout logging --dont-rename                 Do not rename log file(s) by cluster ID -hct, --hide-clock-time       Hide clock time in stdout logging -het, --hide-elapsed-time     Hide elapsed time in stdout logging -hfi, --hide-filename         Hide filename in stdout logging -hli, --hide-lineno           Hide line number in stdout logging -hfu, --hide-function         Hide function name in stdout logging -hth, --hide-thread           Hide thread name in stdout logging -hll, --hide-log-level        Hide log level in stdout logging -hall, --hide-all             Hide all the above in stdout logging
+  -l LEVEL, --log-level LEVEL    Stdout logging level (numeric) --all                          Set stdout logging level to ALL (0) --trace                        Set stdout logging level to TRACE (10) --debug                        Set stdout logging level to DEBUG (20) --info                         Set stdout logging level to INFO (30) --warn                         Set stdout logging level to WARN (40) --error                        Set stdout logging level to ERROR (50) --fatal                        Set stdout logging level to FATAL (60) --flag                         Set stdout logging level to FLAG (90) --off                          Set stdout logging level to OFF (100) -m, --monochrome               Do not print in colors for stdout logging --dont-buffer                  Do not buffer for stdout logging --dont-rename                  Do not rename log files by cluster ID -hct, --hide-clock-time        Hide clock time in stdout logging -het, --hide-elapsed-time      Hide elapsed time in stdout logging -hfi, --hide-filename          Hide filename in stdout logging -hli, --hide-lineno            Hide line number in stdout logging -hfu, --hide-function          Hide function name in stdout logging -hth, --hide-thread            Hide thread name in stdout logging -hll, --hide-log-level         Hide log level in stdout logging -hall, --hide-all              Hide all the above in stdout logging
 ```

 ### `Logger`